Today’s tip is a great one, isn’t it? It can be easy to focus on the negative and forget the small or big successes that do happen.

 What does the Looking After Each Other project have to say?

 The public understands that people with FASD have challenges.
 A continual focus on this creates a belief that these challenges are the main attributes of people with FASD.

 I get this.
-We want people to hear us, how difficult it is to parent a child with FASD, but what will that accomplish?
+We want people to hear us, about how difficult it is to parent a child with FASD, but what will that accomplish?
 If we want to stop the stigma.
-I can’t really speak for the maiden, or the FASD community, I am only one mom who writes about her experience, and I’m no means an expert, but I hear we have to share the good stories.
-Before our 99 day journey is done, we will be sharing some positive stories.
+I can’t really speak for the maiden, or the FASD community, I am only one of many moms and dads and caregivers who write about their experiences, and I’m by no means an expert, but I hear we have to share the good stories.
+Before our 99-day journey is done, we will be sharing some positive stories.

 According to Myles, interviewed for an article in the Terrace Standard : he doesn’t spend time focusing on the negatives, he focuses on his strengths and says society needs to think this way too.
-What he wants people to know is what they can do to understand a person with FASD.
+He wants people to know what they can do to understand a person with FASD.

 Instead of seeing their behaviours as bad, instead ask ‘where does this behaviour come from?’

 FASD is a brain injury, similar to what people sometimes get in a car accident and the problem is it’s an invisible disability.
 If someone is in a wheelchair, people would likely hold the door open for them; if you see someone wearing a hearing aid, you will speak louder.

 In other words, when people see someone with a disability, they will accommodate that person but when they don’t see a disability, they think it’s the person’s behaviour that’s at fault.

 It’s best to ask yourself how you can have more patience or understanding with the person or ask that person what works for him or her; how can we change to support the individual.